-Grapes are usually considered to be an exotic fruit.
-They are a treat to be consumed during breakfast or as a part of some recipe such as fruit salad.
-Perhaps, the most well-known use of grapes is in making wine, both red and white.
-The non-alcoholics can rejoice too, as the amount of minerals and vitamins in grapes are in a great number and so are their health benefits.
+Grapes are one of the world’s oldest and most popular cultivated fruits.
+They are a handy treat to be consumed during breakfast or as a part of a recipe such as fruit salad.
+Perhaps the most well-known use of grapes is in making wine, both red and white.
+But the non-drinkers can rejoice too, as the amount of minerals and vitamins in grapes is great in number and so are their health benefits.

-Let’s look at the key vitamins in grapes and how each of these nutrient is beneficial to our body.
+Let’s look at the key vitamins in grapes and how each of these nutrients is beneficial to our body.

 |Vitamin||Health Benefit||Amount found in 151g of grapes|

 |Vitamin A||Beta carotene helps us improve our eyesight and keep our vision stronger and sharper for years to come.
 Apart from this, there are many other benefits of vitamin A, such as immunity building, bone development, and more.
 Grapes have some amounts of retinol activity equivalent and beta carotene along with lutein and zeaxanthin.||A 151g serving of grapes will have about 4.5mcg of retinol activity equivalent and about 58.9mcg of beta carotene.
 Please note: No fruit or vegetable source will ever have a direct form of retinol; it is beta carotene that is converted into retinol by our body.
 Retinol activity equivalent is basically a measure—our body’s capacity to convert these carotenoids into retinol.|

 |Vitamin K||Vitamin K helps in building strong bones and is also a key component that synthesizes the proteins required for blood coagulation—its deficiency can lead to osteoporosis or excessive blood loss in cases of injury.||Grapes are a rich source of vitamin K. Each cup or 151g of grapes packs about 22mcg of vitamin K.|